-This two-year program is intended for 11th and 12th grad students who plan to enter a career in the health field upon completion of high school.
+This two-year program is intended for students who plan to enter a career or continue education in the health field upon completion of high school.
 This course will introduce the student to the various health career fields, the basic health sciences, and basic skills in both laboratory and clinical.
 It will expose the second year student to a clinical rotation in various health care facilities.

 Law and Public Safety

 This program focuses on the history of law and legal systems in the United States.
 Students will leave the class with a firm foundation of knowledge in these areas.
 Additionally, students will learn the importance of personal health and safety in the work environments associated with law and public safety.
 Students will also be introduced to the emergency services found in local communities.
 Additionally, students will focus on corrections in the state of Mississippi, studying specifically how jails and prisons function.